Mahnoor-Imam/Snake/README.md

 # Snake Game in python using pygame module

-This program is a simple replica of the well-known game 'Snake', in which the player maneuvers<br/>
-a line(snake) which grows in length each time it captures a snack and the line itself along with<br/>
-the borders of the window are the primary obstacles.
+This program is a simple replica of the well-known game 'Snake', in which the player maneuvers a line(snake) which grows in length each time it captures a snack and the line itself along with the borders of the window are the primary obstacles.

 ## A look into the game